kevL/nwn2_Chatter/ReadMe.txt

 exception in the toolset when played - use this tool to fix them or to compress original audiofiles for NwN ...

+The output file will be written to the same directory as the input file, with incremental digits appended to the filename if necessary to prevent overwriting an already existing file.

 ----
 CREDITS